Rasmata’s family depend on her to provide for them

 This is Rasmata.
 She lives in rural Burkina Faso and every day she works tirelessly to earn an income for her family – because they totally depend on her.

 When she was younger her husband passed away leaving her to look after her children alone.

 Then, when two of her sons-in-law passed away – far too young – Rasmata was the one her grandchildren relied on to help them survive some of the poorest conditions in the world.

-But she knows that trees – and someone like you – can save her
+But she knows that trees – and someone like you – can save them

-TREE AID supporters can help Kazengo transform her life
+TREE AID supporters can help more women like Rasmata transform their families lives

-Please make a donation to our Grow Hope appeal today to help a woman like Kazengo earn money to buy food for her children and live a life free from poverty.
+Please make a donation to our Grow Hope appeal today to help more women like Rasmata earn an income to buy food and medicine for their children.
+Help families across the African drylands live a life free from poverty.